thinglink/tl-connect-example/README.md

 ## Configuration

 Note the client id for your application, and set it up as an environment variable "CLIENTID".
 You may also choose a local user id and set it up as USERID.
-If this is not defined, "sample_user" is used.
+If this is not defined, "sample_id" is used.

 ## Running the application